 Investing in Bitcoin Stocks: Conclusion

 To sum up, we can see many investment opportunities for those who wish to stay in the dollar currency.
 You can enjoy bitcoin's success with your existing fiat currency.
 Whether you choose to invest via a trust fund, a bitcoin proxy stock, or a bitcoin mining stock, one thing is crucial.

-Firstly, do your research, go through the numbers, understand what you’re doing.
-Secondly, follow your intuition and your common sense, take risks that fit your appetite.
+Firstly, do your research, go through the numbers, and understand what you're doing.
+Secondly, follow your intuition and your common sense, and take risks that fit your appetite.
 These are, in my opinion, the most important characteristics of a good investor.
 I believe this list will grow over time, with more fascinating companies joining the bitcoin world.
-It’s all about cutting the fear factor and moving forward.
-Let’s see what the future will bring!
+It's all about cutting the fear factor and moving forward.
+Let's see what the future will bring!